 Chron’s can impact any part of the digestive system from the mouth to the anus.
 Symptoms depend on what part of the digestive system is experiencing an autoimmune flare.

 This leads us to the symptoms of chron’s disease of which many overlap with celiac.
 Symptoms include:

 Overlapping symptoms of Chron’s and Celiac per the Celiac Disease Foundation include:

 Diagnostic Testing includes:

 And other tests.
 You can learn more on the NIDDK website.

+Autoimmune arthritis conditions are linked to celiac disease.
 Arthritis is not one single disease but a way to refer to stiffness, inflammation, and pain in the joints.
 Unfortunately, joint pain is one of the many 300+ reported symptoms of celiac disease.
 On top of that, Beyond Celiac reports that celiacs are 4 times more likely to have signs of certain types of arthritis.